jaseemabid/deconz-exporter/README.md

 1. This exporter is only tested with a few devices I own.
 There is no guarantee that it would work with anything else.
 1. Feel free to send me PRs for [other devices supported][compatibility] by [Conbee II][conbee2]
 1. The auth flow is cumbersome and manual, would be great to automate this.
+1. Reconnect cleanly on websocket errors, right now the exporter just dies and gets restarted
 1. Process metrics are missing, should bring them back.
 1. Auto discovery of gateways might be nice.
+1. Add metrics on the number of events handled

 ## ⚖️ License

 [MIT](https://choosealicense.com/licenses/mit)

 [compatibility]: https://phoscon.de/en/conbee2/compatible
 [conbee2]: https://phoscon.de/en/conbee2